mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 Under this framework, **Organic Website Homepage Traffic** is viewed as the **"Little Brother" of Share of Search (SoS)**.
 Share of Search tracks the total volume of consumer interest in the market, homepage organic traffic captures the direct on-site crystallization of that demand.
 One cannot scale sustainably without the other.

 ### Mini Case Study - The Lagged Effect
-For an e-commerce business mapping out KPI's and get deep into the data to understand the business.
+For an e-commerce business mapping out KPI's and getting deep into the data to understand the business.
 Developed a KPI tree and drilled into understanding the impact of brand and **Organic Homepage sessions**.
-There was a disconnect between brand and 'performance' the first step was building a view of the available data in isolating **Organic Homepage Sessions** then added in **Sos** data showing the lag between brand impact and traffic / conversion.
+There was a disconnect between brand and 'performance' the first step was building a view of the available data in isolating **Organic Homepage Sessions** then added in **Sos** data showing the lag between brand impact with **Sos** and traffic / conversion.

 **SoS** data or **Organic Homepage Sessions** were not being tracked.
 There was a brand tracker in place.

 For a high AOV e-commerce:
 * **The Brand Campaign:** A brand campaign runs in **August**, causing an immediate spike in **Share of Search (SoS)**.
-* **The Lag Affect:** The "big brother" **SoS** peaked immediately, but the "little brother" **Homepage Organic Sessions** remained flat when SOS peaked quiet while users process messaging and evaluate budgets over a 30, 60, or 90-day window.
+* **The Lag Affect:** The "big brother" **SoS** peaked immediately, but the "little brother" **Homepage Organic Sessions** remained flat
-* **The Action:** 8 to 10 weeks later in **October**, there was an increase in branded search queries in turn increase in **Organic homepage sessions** that drove to purchases.
+* **The Action:** 8 to 10 weeks later in **October**, there was an increase in **Organic homepage sessions** that drove to purchases.

 ### Understanding correlaton v causation